Maryd9/Dice-game/README.md

-# kostiGame
+# Dice Game

-A simple game that rolls the dice
+A simple game that rolls the dice.

+Press the left mouse button to throw.